BillSnook/RobotController/RobotController/README.md

 Setup speed ranges
-    D - Get working copy of the speed table from robot E - modify entry, sending index and new value to the robot d - Save current working copy to file for ongoing use e - Fill in speed table from slowest and fastest entries, forward and reverse Set left track speed
+    D - Get working copy of the speed table from robot E - modify an entry, sending index and new value to the robot d - Save current working copy to file for future use e - Fill in speed table from slowest and fastest entries, forward and reverse Set left track speed
 Set right track speed